wso2/docs-choreo-dev/en/docs/consume/test-api.md

     !!! info
         If you specified a [sandbox endpoint](../deploy/deploy-your-component.md#enter-sandbox-endpoint) for the API  when you deployed it, you can select one of the following endpoints:<br/><br/>- If you want to try out the API in the actual development/production environment, select the endpoint with the **Development** or **Production** label (depending on the environment you selected).<br/><br/>- If you want to try out the API in the sandbox environment, select the endpoint with the **Sandbox** label.<br/><br/>![Sandbox endpoint in try out view](../assets/img/deploy/sandbox-endpoint-in-try-out-view.png){.cInlineImage-full}

-7. From the **Subscribed Application** list, select the application you used to subsribe the API to.
+7. From the **Subscribed Application** list, select the application you used to subscribe to the API.
 To learn how to subscribe to an application, see [Manage Subscriptions](../manage-subscription/).

 8. Click **Get Test Key** on the **Access Token** field to generate a test access token.
 To learn more about access tokens and generating tokens for production usage, see [Manage Applications](../manage-application/#generate-keys).